 \subsection{Network Model}

 We study a system consisting of a back-end server and an edge server in proximity to the end-user.
 The back-end server always stores the service.
-The service can be cached on the edge server by paying a renting cost.
-On paying this cost, requests can be served at edge free of cost, subject to an upper limit on the number of concurrent requests being served at the edge.
+The service can be hosted on the edge server by paying a rental cost.
+On paying this cost, requests can be served at edge free of cost, subject to an upper limit on the number of concurrent requests of our service being served at the edge.
 In addition, requests can be served by the back-end server at a non-zero cost.
-The backend server can serve all the requests that are routed to it.
+The back-end server can serve all the requests that are routed to it.